The art of deciphering Alonsospeak

 The following week, he repeated the suggestion he had been the only man capable of finishing in that car, posting to social media: "I've seen the photos of the car damage yesterday.
 Now I have no doubt, it was an unrepeatable race."

 There was once a time Alonso calling a race to 15th the best of his life was headline news -- a sad reminder of a great talent being wasted at McLaren.
-But now they are so common they are met with a sigh and a
+But now they are so common they are met with a sigh or with derision.

 It isn't just this year he has done this: see three of his most memorable quotes from the 2017 season.